jervinseow/capstone/readme.md

 ---
 ## Conclusion

-We managed to create a model that has a significantly lower RSME when compared to our baseline.
+I managed to create a model that has a significantly lower RSME when compared to our baseline.
 The final RSME is 20,727, which is less than 4% of the current mean resale price of ~$550k.
 We can also conclude that the features we engineered have a statistically significant relationship with resale flat prices, and were useful in improving the accuracy of our models.
 Our model should be able to detect undervalued and overvalued flats, and should be able to give a good estimate of COVs.

 Moving forward, I will aim to deploy the trained model in a web-based application like Streamlit.
 I also plan to test this model further on future data.
 HDB updates the dataset very frequently, making this plan very feasible.